Getting the Health Care Services You Need

 What do I need to know if I'm denied help with a medical problem?

 By knowing the rules, you can help yourself and your family when you are denied help with a medical problem.
 Read the information here for the type of coverage you have.

 - If you are covered by a managed care organization, you need to exhaust their internal appeals procedures.
 After exhausting their procedures, you have 90 days to appeal.
 Send a letter or an Appeal and Request for Hearing form to Medicaid to ask for an appeal.
 You can get this form from your worker or at https://dhs.iowa.gov/dhsforms.

 - Are you now getting the service that was denied or cut back?
 If so, the service will continue while you appeal, if you call or send in your appeal right away.
 You must appeal within 10 days of getting the denial.

 - You have the right to see any documents in your case file or any documents that Medicaid will use at your hearing.
 You have a right to bring witnesses and to have someone represent you.
 If you lose the case, you have the right to appeal the decision.

 If you disagree with a decision about your Medicare services, you can ask for an appeal.
 Information on filing an appeal can be found here.

 - You have the right to file a grievance on a denial from a private insurance company.
 Your policy will tell you how to do this.
 You can also call your insurance company and ask them about your appeal or grievance rights.
 You can also go to court, but you should have a lawyer.

-- If you lose your case, you can ask the Iowa Insurance Commission to review the denial.
+- If you lose your case, you can ask the Iowa Insurance Division to review the denial.
+Information on filing a request can be found here: https://iid.iowa.gov/external-review.
 The independent reviewer can decide whether the denial was right.
-You have to pay $25.00 for this review.

 Where do I go with a complaint about a health care provider?